Bullet Journal

 - review-nightly

-Through the day itself, I track detailed progress on engineering work using my [[Software Engineering Labook]] and track higher-level tasks in the [[Bullet Journal]], only returning to Todo.txt and my digital tracking during the nightly review.
+Through the day itself, I track detailed progress on engineering work using my [[Lab Notebook]] and track tasks and notes in my [[Bullet Journal]]